ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-License | Enterprise Mobility + Security 5 (EMS E5) | An Enterprise Mobility + Security 5 (EMS E5) license is required for Defender for Identity.
 Number of Defender for Identity instances | One | A single Defender for Identity instance can monitor multiple AD DS forests.
 Defender for Identity instance name | {agency-instance-name}.atp.azure.com | The Defender for Identity cloud service will be given an Defender for Identity instance name which will be used to access the Defender for Identity portal.
 Forests and domains to be monitored by Defender for Identity | {agency}.gov.au | Nominated agency forests and domains.